echoamirali/slugger-laravel/README.md

     /**
      * this package use some symbols for avoid repetition and you can
      * choose which you want and put it in 'iteration_symbol' option.
-     * available options for are :
+     * available options for iteration_symbol are :
      * decimal, decimal_leading_zero, roman, numbers_in_word, ordinal_number
      **/
     'iteration_symbol' => 'decimal',